eveningkid/piccollage-quiz/README.md

 cd app && yarn install
 yarn build
 ```
-More informations about the front-end application cand be found in `app/README.md`.
+More informations about the front-end application can be found in `app/README.md`.

 Finally, come back to the project's root and start the server:
 ```